How the U.S. Armed Forces Monitor Tactical IT Deployments

 Auditing network inventory can be time-consuming and tedious.
 It’s only amplified for organizations with an IT environment that spans across multiple locations.
 Making matters worse, manual inventories lead to outdated information and issues with compliance audits.
 But don't just take our word for it.

-There is only a day left until Ipswitch Innovate 2015 and to get you excited for this fun and informative virtual summit, we had the chance to interview some of the speakers prior to their sessions.
+we had the chance to interview some of the speakers prior to their sessions.

-Leading up to Ipswitch Innovate 2015, we were fortunate enough to survey the presenters at our upcoming virtual conference.
+We were fortunate enough to survey the presenters at our upcoming virtual conference.
 We asked each of them several questions about their pain points as IT professionals.

-Leading up to Ipswitch Innovate 2015, we were fortunate enough to survey the presenters at our upcoming virtual conference.
-We asked each of them several questions about their pain points as IT professionals.
+We asked several questions about their pain points as IT professionals.

 High on the list of network engineering nightmares is a business critical process failing because it didn’t receive adequate bandwidth.
 With applications, users and data competing for bandwidth, how do you assure your business-critical applications are getting the bandwidth they need for optimum performance?
 The best approach is a combination of network QoS (Quality of Service) policies and bandwidth utilization monitoring.